playcanvas/blog/_posts/2022-09-22-porting-from-unity-to-playcanvas-developer-spotlight-with-christina-kaliora.markdown

 [Presentation Slides](/assets/media/Christina-Spotlight-Unity-John-Lemons-to-PlayCanvas-Presentation.pdf)

 ### Hi Christina, welcome to Developer Spotlight!
-Tell us about yourself and your studio!
+Tell us about yourself and your studio.

 Hello!
 My name is Christina Kaliora and I’m a Games Programmer.
 I wrote my first line of code in September of 2016 inside PlayCanvas!
 I still remember that excitement when I saw my cube rotating!
 That’s when I said "This is what I wanna do!".